 Assessment and certificates

-Your tutor may suggest written work to supplement the lectures and in-class exercises may be used to test your knowledge.
+The course combines lectures, group discussions and opportunities to present personally prepared topics.
+Your tutor may also suggest written work to supplement the lectures, while in-class exercises may be used to test and reinforce your knowledge.

-You will be awarded an official City St George's, University of London certificate if you attend above 70 percent of the classes, however, our short courses are not formally accredited.
+You will receive an official City St George’s, University of London certificate of completion if you attend more than 70% of classes.

 Eligibility